Monitoring and Evaluating Agriculture, Food Security and Nutrition Programs Training (Virtually and Onsite)

-Food security is paramount in any particular nation and plays a major role in achieving other sustainable development goals, that is, poverty eradication, good health and well-being, decent work, and further economic growth goals.
-Rural development not only plays a major role in eradicating poverty by providing alternative sources of livelihood but also significantly contributes to agricultural growth, which contributes to food security.
+Food security is paramount in any particular nation and plays a major role in achieving other sustainable development goals: poverty eradication, good health and well-being, decent work, and further economic growth.
+Rural development not only plays a major role in eradicating poverty by providing alternative sources of livelihood but also significantly contributes to agricultural growth and food security.

 Therefore, this training aims to aid personnel in the agricultural sector in; monitoring and evaluating rural development, assessing their impact, and data management and analysis and its interpretation for policy making for development agenda.

-This is a general training that targets a variety of program staff, management team members and thematic staff, Project Management Officials, government officials, programme managers, policymakers and programme implementers; development practitioners and activists and NGO and CSO members; Research organizations, among others, for Agriculture support activities.
+This general training targets a variety of program staff, management team members and thematic staff, Project Management Officials, government officials, program managers, policymakers, and program implementers; development practitioners and activists and NGO and CSO members; and Research organizations, among others, for Agriculture support activities.

-This course is delivered through interactive lectures, case studies, and simulation aim is to provide competency and skills to technical staff to create cutting-edge monitoring and evaluation staff across organizations who can effectively monitor and evaluate agriculture, food security, and nutrition programs.
+This course is delivered through interactive lectures, case studies, and simulation.
+The aim is to provide competency and skills to technical staff to create cutting-edge monitoring and evaluation staff across organizations who can effectively monitor and evaluate agriculture, food security, and nutrition programs.

 At the end of this training, you will be able to: